ljep42/NN_Classifier/README.md

 # NN_Classifier

-This is a small app that uses python to create a NN model using sklearn using the MNIST dataset and uses the model to predict handwritten digits
+This is a small app that uses python to create a Multi layer perceptron using SKLearn and the MNIST dataset from openML.org.
+The model is trained and saved so it can be used by the user to predict their handwritten digits